 Light

-If Texture is like applying a drawing to an object's surface, Light is the 'vitality' that gives three-dimensionality and depth to that object.
-All lights in RedGPU are managed integratedly through the LightManager, allowing dramatic direction by combining various light sources.
+While Texture is like applying an illustration to an object's surface, Light is the 'vitality' that gives that object three-dimensionality and depth.
+All lights in RedGPU are managed centrally through the LightManager, allowing for dramatic direction by combining various light sources.

 1. LightManager